 - eliminate discrimination, harassment, victimisation and any other conduct prohibited by the Act

-- increase equal opportunities for people of all protected characteristics.
-(Protected characteristics are: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation)
+- increase equal opportunities for people of all protected characteristics such as age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation

 - foster good relationships between people who share a protected characteristic and people who do not share it